Online Retail – Evil Piracy Or Rescue Life Saver…

 Essential SEO Elements

 Once you commence on this complementary path, there are a few things you will need a hand with.
 Just as when you kicked off your first retail outlet, there was a learning curve, so there is on the web side of things.
-One of those things is Search Engine Optimisation or SEO – and if you take the time to read our website end to end, you will find just about all you need to know.
+One of those things is Search Engine Optimization or SEO – and if you take the time to read our website end to end, you will find just about all you need to know.
 We suggest you start with our How SEO Works page and then review this page on How DO Search Engines Work.

 A Few Tips Specific To Retail SEO